sybrew/the-seo-framework/readme.txt

 			* The Canonical URL is now correct.
 			* The Descriptions are now correct.
 			* The Titles are now fully controlled by TSF.
-			* Extranous meta output from Ultimate Member has been removed.
+			* Extranous (duplicated) meta output from Ultimate Member has been removed.
 		* Invalid settings' input are now checked, this makes the saving buttons work as intended:
 			* Before you can change tabs.
 It'll block the tab switch and notify you.
 			* After you close a metabox, and it'll reopen instantly to notify you.